Article Reviewed & Updated on 9/02/2022

 What Causes Hip Pain that Radiates Down the Leg?

 Most of us associate radiating pain with back or nerve problems (such as sciatica).
 However, there are several other underlying issues that can cause pain to radiate in a specific pattern down your leg.

-Being able to differentiate different patterns of pain can help you figure out the true source of your pain, and whether its coming from your back or hips.
+Being able to differentiate patterns of pain can help you figure out the true source of your pain, and whether it is coming from your back or hips.
 This is why consulting your physician or physical therapist can help you appropriately diagnose and treat the right underlying issues.